 (70/100)*23,340 = 16,338 visitors from Search Engines

-It is around 16,400 real users you need from search engines to make the 100 dollars from Adsense.
+It is around 16,338 real users you need from search engines to earn first 100 dollars from AdSense.

-You need to see your Google Analytics and find out how many real users you are getting from search engines (traffic source=search engines).
+You need to see your Google Analytics and determine how many users you are getting from search engines (traffic source=search engines).
 That will give an idea of how long you should wait and work to get your first 100 dollars from Adsense.

-Different Calculations On How To Earn First 100 Dollars from Adsense
+Some More Different Calculations On How To Earn First 100 Dollars from AdSense:

 Suppose that if your earnings for 5000 impressions is 8$, your CPM will be (8/5000)*1000 = $1.6